 Heritage Renovations

-In Australia a heritage listed home varies from state to state but generally heritage listed means the property or building is recognised to have historical or cultural significance by the relevant state/territory and local government, and they deem it is worth preserving for future generations.
+In Australia, heritage provisions vary from state to state; but generally, ‘heritage-listed’ means the property or building is recognised to have historical or cultural significance.
+As such, the relevant state/ territory and local governments deem it to be worth preserving for future generations.

-A property is formally recognised as a heritage home when it’s listed on the Heritage Schedule or Register of your local council’s city plan, and most are visible on the State Heritage Register, or the National Heritage List.
+A property is formally recognised as a heritage home when it’s listed on the Heritage Schedule or Register of your local council’s city plan.
+Most of these properties can be found on the State Heritage Register, or the National Heritage List.

 Renovating a Heritage Home - What are you allowed to do?